Hydrocephalus is a condition that occurs when fluid builds up in the skull and causes the brain to swell. The name means "water on the brain."

 - your brain produces an excess amount of it

-When you have too much of this fluid, it puts your brain under too much pressure.
-Your brain tissue can be damaged as your brain swells within your skull.
+Too much of this fluid puts your brain under too much pressure.
+This pressure can cause brain swelling, which can damage your brain tissue.

 In some cases, hydrocephalus starts before a baby is born.
 This can result from: